MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/README.rst

 BSP Compilation
 ---------------

-Before the first build of the BSP, ensure you have cloned the repository and all its submodules and also the patch for STM32CubeF7 implementation is applied.
-To update git submodules, run the following command in "git submodule update --init --recursive" in the root project "P0234_STM32F7508-DK". to apply the patch you can run the script **RunAtFirstBSPCompile** located in  ``xxx/stm32f7508_freertos-bsp/projects/microej/scripts``.
+Before the first build of the BSP, ensure you have cloned the repository and all its submodules.
+To update git submodules, run the following command in "git submodule update --init --recursive" in the root project "P0234_STM32F7508-DK".

-The Platform provides a pre-compiled Mono-Sandbox Application for each toolchain.
+The |VEEPORT| provides a pre-compiled Mono-Sandbox Application for each toolchain.
 Validate the BSP installation by compiling the BSP to build a MicroEJ Firmware.

 **Using the provided build scripts**

-To build the ``stm32f750-freertos-bsp`` project, open a
+To build the ``stm32f7508_freertos-bsp`` project, open a
 terminal:

-- If you are using the GCC toolchain go to the directory ``xxx/stm32f750-freertos-bsp/projects/microej/SW4STM32``.
+- If you are using the GCC toolchain go to the directory ``xxx/stm32f7508_freertos-bsp/projects/microej/SW4STM32``.
-- If you are using the IAR toolchain go to the directory ``xxx/stm32f750-freertos-bsp/projects/microej/EWARM``.
+- If you are using the IAR toolchain go to the directory ``xxx/stm32f7508_freertos-bsp/projects/microej/EWARM``.

 .. note::